LilithElina/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/TSPlot-1.png)

-It looks like our subject usually get's up at around six in the morning, and is most active some time after that and before ten.
+It looks like our subject usually gets up at around six in the morning, and is most active some time after that and before ten.
 The highest average number of steps in a five-minute interval is a bit more than 200.
 What is it, exactly, and in which interval does it occur?

 ```r